yourdevkalki/arbitrum-vibekit/typescript/clients/web/README.md

 - **Monorepo Structure:**

-  - `typescript/clients/web/` – This frontend
+  - `typescript/clients/web/` : This frontend
+  - `typescript/templates/` : Framework agents to use as a starting template
-  - `typescript/examples/` – Example agents
+  - `typescript/examples/` : Example agents
-  - `typescript/lib/` – Supporting libraries and MCP tools
+  - `typescript/lib/` : Supporting libraries and MCP tools

 - **How it works:**

   1. The user interacts with the web frontend.

   2. User input is processed by an API within the frontend.

   3. This API route, using an LLM (e.g., via OpenRouter), discovers available "tools" from backend MCP agent servers (e.g., Lending Agent, Swapping Agent).
 These tools represent agent capabilities.

   4. The LLM uses the user's message and available tools to either respond directly or utilize agent tools, orchestrating the agents in this way.

   5. If a tool is used, the frontend's API proxies the request to the appropriate MCP agent.

   6. The MCP agent executes the action and returns the result.

   7. The result is sent back to the LLM, which formulates a final response.

   8. The response is streamed to the frontend UI.

 ## Model Providers